-OVERVIEW: The Walmart Foundation is focused on the key areas of opportunity, sustainability and community.
-It does not have a specific higher ed program, but higher ed institutions may be eligible for funding through research and other initiatives related to its Opportunity program.
+OVERVIEW: The Walmart Foundation focuses its higher education grantmaking on creating opportunity, sustainability and community.
+It does not have a specific higher education program, but institutions may be eligible for funding through research and other initiatives.
 The foundation also makes postsecondary scholarships available to children of its Associates, offers modest postsecondary funding through its community grants, and has a matching funds program for nonprofits that its employees support.

-IP TAKE: Walmart, Inc. and the Walmart Foundation are focused on expanding access and creating opportunity through job training and scholarships (as compared to the Walton Family Foundation, which has made K-12 ed reform a major priority).
+IP TAKE: Walmart, Inc. and the Walmart Foundation, prioritize expanding access and creating opportunity through job training and scholarships.
 Application deadlines vary by program.

-The area most directly associated with higher education appears to be Walmart’s Opportunity focus.
-Building on the general goal described above, the Opportunity program seeks to “create opportunities for the general population, especially women, veterans and small business owners.”
+The area most directly associated with higher education appears to be Opportunity, which seeks to “create opportunities for the general population, especially women, veterans and small business owners.”
 In recent years, Walmart gave funding that sometimes reached into the low millions per year, with major funding going to the American Association of Community Colleges’ “Job Ready, Willing and Able” initiative, a collaboration of select community colleges “with local employers to provide unemployed individuals with training and access to middle-skill jobs,” according to the Foundation Center.

-Walmart is also a big supporter of higher education through postsecondary scholarships.
-Some of the highest-profile scholarship organizations that have received Walmart support have included the American Indian College Fund, the Asian & Pacific Islander American Scholarship Fund, the Hispanic Scholarship Fund, the Thurgood Marshall College Fund, and the United Negro College Fund.
-On a smaller scale, Walmart also provides individual scholarship opportunities, but these are only available to Walmart Associate employees children (eligible for up to $16,000 paid over 6 years) and dependents (eligible for up to $13,000 paid over 4 years).
+Walmart is funds higher education through postsecondary scholarships.
+Past grantees include the American Indian College Fund, the Asian & Pacific Islander American Scholarship Fund, the Hispanic Scholarship Fund, the Thurgood Marshall College Fund, and the United Negro College Fund.
+On a smaller scale, Walmart also provides individual scholarship opportunities, but these are only available to Walmart employees (eligible for up to $16,000 paid over 6 years) and their dependents (eligible for up to $13,000 paid over 4 years).

-For higher ed organizations whose reach extends to the state level, nonprofits (including universities) may apply for grants ranging from $25,000 to $200,000, with the average award coming in at $40,000.
+For higher education organizations whose reach extends to the state level, nonprofits (including universities) may apply for grants ranging from $25,000 to $200,000 through the Spark Communities Program.
 Applicant organizations must “serve unmet needs of low-income, underserved populations within the state or region for which they are applying.”
-Keep in mind that the timing and type of application awarded varies by program (review the application guidelines closely), and that you’ll be competing for support against applicants from across the nonprofit spectrum.

 Lastly, through Walmart’s Community program, educational institutions from Pre-K through the university level may apply for funds ranging from $250 to $2,500 directly from a local Walmart, Sam’s Club, or Logistics.
-In this case, your higher ed program should “benefit communities within the service area” of the store you’re seeking support from, and should also mesh with a “core giving” area of Hunger Relief & Healthy Eating, Sustainability, Women's Economic Empowerment, or Career Opportunity.
+In this case, the grantseeker’s higher education program should “benefit communities within the service area” of the store in question, and should also mesh with a “core giving” area of Hunger Relief & Healthy Eating, Sustainability, Women's Economic Empowerment, or Career Opportunity.